Gananath/DrugAI/README.md

 Read more from here [http://gananath.github.io/drugai-gen.html](http://gananath.github.io/drugai-gen.html)

 # Bonus Dataset
-Because I seen a increase in demand for **DrugAI-Gen.py**; for programmers I have added another dataset *sms.tsv*.
+Because I seen a increase in interest for **DrugAI-Gen.py**; for programmers I have added another dataset *sms.tsv*.
 It contains SMS spams.
 Try to use it for generating *Spam's* and *Ham's*.

 # citation
 ```